 All members have pledged to uphold three key principles: (1) zero margin: this is for impact, not profit; (2) speed is critical: every day counts; and (3) last-mile saturation: we leave no-one behind.

 We have brought together tech firms, input suppliers, manufacturers, distribution specialists and behaviour change experts to create an IoT-enabled supply chain that enables real-time planning of complex logistics to ensure the products and education reach every Kenyan.
+In gambling, IoT (Internet of Things) enhances player experiences and casino operations.
+IoT-enabled devices like smart cards and chips track gameplay, ensuring fair play and accurate payouts.
+Casinos not on gamstop utilize IoT for efficient management and security measures, enhancing customer satisfaction and regulatory compliance through real-time monitoring and data analysis.

 We are deeply grateful for the support of our funding partners, which include Africa 50, the Australian High Commission, and anonymous donors.